Whoaa512/starred/README.md

 - [tolgee/tolgee-platform](https://github.com/tolgee/tolgee-platform) - Developer & translator friendly web-based localization platform
 - [divkit/divkit](https://github.com/divkit/divkit) - DivKit is an open source Server-Driven UI (SDUI) framework.
 SDUI is a an emerging technique that leverage the server to build the user interfaces of their mobile app
-- [bytedance/btrace](https://github.com/bytedance/btrace) - 🔥🔥 btrace(AKA RheaTrace) is a high performance Android trace tool which is based on Systrace, it support to define custom events automatically during building apk and using bhook to provider more nati
+- [bytedance/btrace](https://github.com/bytedance/btrace) - 🔥🔥 btrace(AKA RheaTrace) is a high performance Android trace tool which is based on Perfetto, it support to define custom events automatically during building apk and using bhook to provider more nati
 - [basti564/Oculess](https://github.com/basti564/Oculess) - Removes account requirements and telemetry from Oculus Quest devices
 - [Tinder/bazel-diff](https://github.com/Tinder/bazel-diff) - Performs Bazel Target Diffing between two revisions in Git, allowing for Test Target Selection and Selective Building
 - [edvin/tornadofx](https://github.com/edvin/tornadofx) - Lightweight JavaFX Framework for Kotlin